ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/storage.rst

   for posting the updated partition information.
 - **WriteAdapterInfoTime** - interval, in milliseconds,
   for writing the partition information to the local drive
-- **AdapterInfoWriteLocation** - directory where the *nodename* JSON file that contains the adapter partition distribution information as well as the five most recent JSON files.
+- **AdapterInfoWriteLocation** - directory where
+  the *adapterinfo.json* file is written.
+  This file is described below.

 Usage